 Northwest Folklife is proud to support the transmission of cultural arts, legacy, and heritage to the next generation by offering unique opportunities for young people to connect and engage through Próxima Generación, Unbroken Circle, and The Hydrant.

-The residency expands on a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, and includes existing students stepping into mentorship roles in 2019-2020.
+The residency expands on a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, and includes existing students stepping into mentorship roles in 2020-2021.
 In collaborating on a shared goal and direction for this project, participants form a strong alliance and connection that allows space for self-expression and a powerful sharing of those expressions as one voice.
-Próxima Generación will culminate with presentations for two, accessible-for-all, no-admission events.

 In partnership with Rhapsody, young musicians learn to become culture bearers through Unbroken Circle, a new residency hosted at Hillman City Collaboratory.
 The program empowers youth to transmit their personal, local, and cultural history through their art.
 Facilitated by Seattle’s songster revivalists, Joe Seamons & Tina Dietz, students study with a range of musicians, artists, and activists to develop a program of music and art that reflects the diversity and history of Seattle’s Rainier Valley.